About Barrels For U

 Plastic barrels also lend themselves to some very useful specialized jobs.
 Some of our plastic barrels have been outfitted for use as Rain Barrels, with screened inlets and valve outlets.
 These rain barrels are great for saving a little money while staying very green.
 Rain water is great for gardening or for washing the car without drawing too much on the tap.
 Closed head plastic barrels are also excellent for floats to attach to docks.
 It's as simple as lashing them to the underside of your dock frame and pushing it out into open water.

-Most of our barrels were used in the food industry and do not contain any toxins or hazardous residue.
-Barrels are rinsed clean before being sold.
+All of our barrels were used in the food industry and do not contain any toxins or hazardous residue.
 Our barrels average about 2 feet wide by 3 feet tall.
 Sorry, we do not ship our barrels.
 We look forward to seeing you when you come to collect your order.
 To learn more about ordering check out the details on or Order/Contact page.
-Be sure to ask about the availability of the particular barrels you are ordering, not all barrels we always be in stock.
+Be sure to ask about the availability of the particular barrels you are ordering, not all barrels will always be in stock.